roots/bud/packages/bud/docs/config-dev.md

 There are plenty of options here but the only requirement is specifying what URL you would like to proxy, as illustrated in the usage example.

+In order to enable hot module reloading, include the `--hot` flag in the terminal invocation.

 ## Usage

 ```js